Note: This gift guide has been UPDATED for 2021! Hoorah!

 Spooky people deserve spooky coffee — and that is exactly what Bones Coffee Company delivers.
 With flavors ranging from Bananas Foster (bananas, rum, and vanilla) to Mint Invaders (mint chocolate chip ice cream), along with a number of specialty roasts and single-origin options, there’s a little something here for every kind of coffee drinker there is; what’s more, each bag comes in a bag adorned with delightfully skeletal artwork.

-Sample packs — which, naturally, make excellent gifts — include four-ounce bags of five different flavors; depending on your favorite coffee drinker’s tastes, you can choose between the World Tour Single-Origin pack, the Bones’ Favorite Flavors pack, or a build-your-own pack.
+Sample packs — which, naturally, make excellent gifts (source: me; I was gifted one for my birthday this year, and it was glorious) — include four-ounce bags of five different flavors; depending on your favorite coffee drinker’s tastes, you can choose between the World Tour Single-Origin pack, the Bones’ Favorite Flavors pack, or a build-your-own pack.

 Get it here: Bones Coffee Company, $29.99.